smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 This example creates two stored procedures.
 The stored procedure `dbo.sp_example_07_b` references `sp_example_07_a` using a one-part naming convention.
 Because the procedure is invoked without a schema name, its schema can depend on the caller’s execution context.
 Consequently, SQL Server records the reference as caller-dependent and leaves `referenced_id` as NULL.
 If you modify the stored procedure `dbo.sp_example_07_b` to reference `dbo.sp_example_07_a` using a two-part naming convention, the dependency will no longer be marked as `is_caller_dependent`.

-🔹For part naming conventions, the `referenced_id` column will contain a NULL marker.

-A procedure reference can be caller-dependent when the referenced procedure’s schema is omitted.
-In that case, SQL Server resolves the schema at runtime and leaves `referenced_id` as NULL.
+🔹A procedure reference can be caller-dependent when the referenced procedure’s schema is omitted.
+SQL Server then resolves the schema at runtime and leaves `referenced_id` as NULL.

-* When a stored procedure references another stored procedure using a one-part name, SQL Server cannot resolve the schema of the referenced procedure until runtime.
-* Unqualified table, view, and function references inside a module are normally bound when the module is created or refreshed.
-By contrast, an unqualified procedure call made through `EXECUTE` can remain caller-dependent and be resolved at runtime.

 ```sql
 USE foo;